Imisi3D/LeVRn_Non_Communicable_Diseases/Contributing.md

 Following the guidelines for contributing to this project indicates that you value the efforts the developers designing, building and managing this open-source project put into this document.
 In return, they should respect and value your time by expressly addressing your issues and helping you finalise your pull request.

-LeVRnAlgebra is an open-source project, and we love to receive contributions from the global community of VR developers and enthusiasts.
+LeVRn_Non_Communicable_Diseases is an open-source project, and we love to receive contributions from the global community of VR developers and enthusiasts.
 You can contribute by;
 - Improving the documentation
 - Writing tutorials or blog post
 - Reporting or fixing bugs